Monday, October 20, 2014

 D.L.
 Stafford

-And for those of you that can't get enough, this pregame hype video is just for you.
+And for those of you that can't get enough, this pregame video of the crowd at Doak Campbell Stadium shows what The Nomad Architect is talking about.

 No comments: